Freezer Breakfast Burritos make mornings on the go easy! Heat in the microwave from frozen and in minutes you have a hearty and delicious meal!

 - Diced tomatoes

-Another good idea is to try using a low carb tortilla and skipping the potatoes if you’re looking to make these Freezer Breakfast Burritos a little more low carb!
+Another good idea is to try using a low carb tortilla and skipping the potatoes if you’re looking to make these Freezer Breakfast Burritos a low carb breakfast.

 Looking For More Make Ahead Breakfast Ideas?